Have you seen one of these 6 Manatee fugitives? If so, you could earn a $3,000 reward

 Fugitive who was on America’s Most Wanted caught in Florida

 The weekly list of featured fugitives has been updated by the Manatee County Sheriff’s Office.
-This week’s changes include the arrest of two suspects and the addition of three new ones.
+This week’s changes include the addition of two new suspects.

-Deputies say Aaron Bunch, 27, was arrested Tuesday on a charge of aggravated assault.
-He was released from the Manatee County Jail Wednesday after posting $2,500 bond.

-According to a release, 29-year-old Amanda Rodgers was arrested Monday on multiple charges, including shoplifting and drug possession.
-She is being held without bond at the Manatee County Jail.
+Deputies say Shelby Thompson, 27, is wanted for violation of probation and uttering a forged instrument.
+The sheriff’s office is also searching for Virgilio Vega, 36, who is accused of failing to register as a sex offender, as required.

 - Nathan Adams, 20, is wanted for sale of fentanyl within 1,000 feet of a school and reckless driving.